MP 25x7.5/4.5x5 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard arising from small pieces of magnets are risky, if swallowed, which is particularly important in the context of child safety.
-Additionally, tiny parts of these devices have the potential to complicate diagnosis after entering the body.
+- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these products have the potential to complicate diagnosis after entering the body.

 Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
 There are neodymium magnets in every smartphone, for example, in the microphone and speakers.